 The Invisalign Process

-If you have questions about Invisalign or any of the other services we offer, contact us today to set up an appointment or visit Dr. Kraus at our office in Allen, TX.
-You can give us a call at 469-619-9959.
+If you would like to know more about Invisalign or any other orthodontics services we have, set up an appointment with Dr. Kraus at our office in Allen, TX.
+Call us at (469) 619-9959.